IBM/watson-waste-sorter/README.md

 cf push
 ```

-Once the deployment is succeeds, your backend server should be running on the cloud and able to classify the different kinds of waste once the model finishes training.
-Please take a note with your server application's endpoint as you will need it in the next step.
+Once the deployment succeeds, your backend server will be running in the cloud and be able to classify the different kinds of waste once the model finishes training.
+Please take note of your server application's endpoint as you will need it in the next step.
 Now let's go ahead and create our mobile app to use this classifier.

 ## 3. Create the mobile application and connect it to the server